My name is Bryan George Rogers.

 Two for the Hatton’s on the second floor and Three for the Redleys on the top floor.
-I can still to this day still hear the sharp laud sound of that knocker.
+I can still to this day still hear the sharp laud sound of that knocker in my head,

-On entering the kitchen there was a small coal fireplace in the middle of the left hand wall, and then in the left hand corner beside the kitchen door, there was a large dark larder.
+On entering the small kitchen there was a small coal fireplace in the middle of the left-hand wall, and then in the left-hand corner beside the kitchen door, there was a large dark larder.

 In later years, this was replaced with a huge lilac tree, which always had beautiful deep purple flowers on it.

-Mum told me that all the 1943.metal railing s were removed to be used towards the war effort.
+Mum told me that in 1943. metal railing s were removed to be used towards the war effort.

 So the railings were melted down and used for guns and tanks and the like.